b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 Those are examples of the binomial (`bi` - two, `nomen` - name, those two names could be: heads/tails, A/B, or most general success/failure) and multinomial (`multi` - many, `nomen` - name, here the names are `1:6`) distributions.
 Moreover, both of them are examples of discrete (probability is calculated for a few distinctive values) and uniform (values are equally likely to be observed) distribution.

 Notice that in the @fig:unifAndBinomDistr above rolling one six-sided dice gives us an uniform distribution.
-Howerver in the previous chapter when tossing two six-sided dice we got the distribution that looks like this.
+However in the previous chapter when tossing two six-sided dice we got the distribution that looks like this.

 ![Experimental probability distribution for rolling two 6-sided dice.](./images/rolling2diceProbs.png){#fig:rolling2diceProbs}

 What we got here is a [bell](https://en.wikipedia.org/wiki/Bell) shaped distribution (c'mon use your imagination).
 It turns out that quite a few distributions may transform into the distribution that is bell shaped (as an exercise you may want to draw a distribution for the number of heads when tossing 10 fair coins simultaneously).
-Moreover, many biological phenomena got bell shaped distribution, e.g. men's height or the famous [intellignce quotient](https://en.wikipedia.org/wiki/Intelligence_quotient) (aka IQ).
+Moreover, many biological phenomena got bell shaped distribution, e.g. men's height or the famous [intelligence quotient](https://en.wikipedia.org/wiki/Intelligence_quotient) (aka IQ).
 The theoretical name for it is [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution).
 Placed on a graph it looks like this.

 ![Examples of normal distribution](./images/normDistribution.png){#fig:normDistribution}

-In @fig:normDistribution upper pannel depits standard normal distributions ($\mu = 0, \sigma = 1$, explanation in a moment), a theoretical distribution that all statistician and probably some mathematicians love.
+In @fig:normDistribution upper panel depicts standard normal distributions ($\mu = 0, \sigma = 1$, explanation in a moment), a theoretical distribution that all statistician and probably some mathematicians love.
 The bottom panel presents a distribution that is likely closer to then male's height distribution in my country.
 Long time ago I read that the average height for a man in Poland is 172 [cm] (5.64 [feet]) and standard deviation is equal to 7 [cm] (2.75 [inch]) hence this plot.

 As you can see normal distribution is often depicted as a line plot.
 That is because it is a continuous distribution (the values on x axes can take any number from a given range).
 Take a look at the height.
 In my old [identity card ](https://en.wikipedia.org/wiki/Polish_identity_card) next to the field "Height in cm" stands "181", but is this really my precise height?
 What if during a measurement the height was 180.7 or 181.3 and in the ID there could be only height in integers.
 I would have to round it up, right?
-So baed on the identity card information my real height is probably somewhere between 180.5 and 181.49999... .
+So based on the identity card information my real height is probably somewhere between 180.5 and 181.49999... .
 Moreover, it can be any value in between (like 180.6354555..., although in reality a measuring device does not have such a precision).
 So, in the bottom panel of @fig:normDistribution I rounded up theoretical values for height, drew bars (using `cmk.barplot` that you know), and added a line that goes through the middle of each bar.

 As you perhaps noticed, the distribution is characterized by two parameters: